psaia/sumologic-kubernetes-collection/doc/adr/0006-naming-sumologic-collectors-and-roles.md

 ### Roles

-Sumologic roles created with this process will have a 1:1 relationship with collectors and will follow the same naming convention as collectors.
+Sumo Logic roles created with this process will have a 1:1 relationship with collectors and will follow the same naming convention as collectors.
 Each collector will have a role created and assigned to it.

 E.g. for a collector `nytimes-dv-sumologic`, where will be a corresponding `nytimes-dv-sumologic` role created.